The More You Know iPhone, the Better it Gets!

 — To view any address inside the preferred mapping app, tap the address name in blue.

-— The long tap on the map icon opens the Directions and rides menu on the left.
+— Tap the map icon once to open the Directions and rides menu on the left.
 You can use this menu to select other mapping apps, such as Waze, or request a ride from Uber or Lyft.
 This way, you don't need to seek out these apps, search for an address inside, or enter one by hand.

 You can use the Settings...command to turn Uber and Lyft commands on or off.